dgdoyh/dgdoyh/README.md

 >> - Status: Completed (Duration: 1 month)
 >> - Co-Contributor: @Hariiiy
 >>
 >> This is my first Unreal Engine project.
-My teammate and I developed this game for the Game Off 2024 game jam, and the theme was 'Secret.'
+My teammate and I developed this game for the Game Off 2024 game jam, and the theme was '**Secret**.'
 For the theme, I assigned a different length to each fish and included a capital letter in each fish's description.
-If the player catches all the fish on the map and sorts the capital letters by the fish length, it spells 'U R IN A WHALE.'
+If the player catches all the fish on the map and sorts the capital letters by the fish length, it spells '*U R IN A WHALE.*'
 >>
->> In one month, including the fish data structure, I implemented all functions and UI elements for the interaction system, inventory, shop, fishing rod upgrades, and game events such as a hint dialogue, fishing success, and fog interactions.
-I designed the UI with dynamic animations, keeping user convenience in mind.
-I also took care of the overall visuals and sounds of the game, including UI animations and color schemes.
+>> In one month, including the fish data structure, I implemented all functions and UI elements for the **interaction system, inventory, shop, fishing rod upgrades**, and game events such as a **hint dialogue, fishing success, and fog interactions**.
+I designed the UI with **dynamic animations**, keeping **user convenience** in mind.
+I also took care of the overall visuals and sounds of the game.
 Before submitting the game, I actively gathered feedback from others, created a final checklist, fixed bugs, and polished the game.
 Finally, we submitted the well-polished game and received a lot of positive feedback.
 >
 >> ## Gameplay Video
 >>